IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/output_format.md

 One or two sentences based on FRED.
 (Observation date: YYYY-MM-DD)

 Recent developments:
 State maximum three relevant news items.
+Do not include news which contradicts or is uncorrelated to the forecasted result.
+State why the selected news aligned with the prediction result in 2-3 sentences.
 Do not state yet that they do not directly affect the model in each news.
 (Published at: YYYY-MM-DD HH:MM:SS)

 Disclaimer:
 Do not change the wording from the market context json data.